-BBMP Elections: Polling underway, corporators engage in war of words
+BBMP Elections: Congress and JD(S) win BBMP mayoral polls

-Bengaluru, Sep 28: Election process for BBMP mayor and deputy mayor posts is underway.
-Regional Commissioner Shivayogi Kalasad is conducting the mayoral poll.
+Bengaluru, Sep 28: Congress corporator Gangambike Mallikarjun has been elected as Bruhat Bengaluru Mahanagara Palike (BBMP) mayor while JD(S) corporator Ramila elected as deputy mayor on Friday.
+The official announcement to be made shortly.

-Congress has fielded a Lingayat candidate for Mayor post in the 259 members Bruhat Bengaluru Mahanagara Palike (BBMP) which is going to elect new Mayor and Deputy Mayor on Friday.
+Congress has fielded a Lingayat candidate for Mayor post in the 259 members BBMP.

 Congress fielded a Lingayat candidate Gangambike saying no Lingayat was elected as BBMP mayor earlier, now the community got justice.
-Shanthi Nagar ward corporator P Sowmya to contest for Deputy Mayor post.
+Shanthi Nagar ward corporator P Sowmya contested for Deputy Mayor post.

 Also Read | Stone quarries, crushers operating within buffer zone of Bannerghatta National Park